Deif1cGlue8855/Raycasting-sandbox/README.md

 ### EXTRA

 If you don't want to recompile it each time, the .exe file should be in build/debug.
 But it NEEDS to stay in the folder it is in with all other files in there

+The run.bat file I wrote is just a way of compiling it if you want to edit it at all